pbottari/Cybersecurity-/README.md

 - SSH into the control node and follow the steps below:
 	- Copy the `install_elk.yml` playbook file to the ansible directory `etc/ansible`
-	- Update the hosts file located at `etc/ansible` to include your new elk VM by adding the line `10.0.0.4 ansible_pythin_interpreter=/usr/bin/python3` under `[elk]` header.
+	- Update the hosts file located at `etc/ansible` to include your new elk VM by adding the line below under the `[elk]` header.
+	`10.0.0.4 ansible_pythin_interpreter=/usr/bin/python3`
 	- Run the playbook, and navigate to `http://[your_elk_server_ip]:5601/app/kibana` to check that the installation worked as expected.

 -Installing Filebeat:

-	- Download the filebeat configuration template with the following command: curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml
+	- Download the filebeat configuration template with the following command:
+ `curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml`
-	- Edit lines #1106 and #1806 by replacing the IP address with the IP address of your ELK machine.
+	- Edit lines #1106 and #1806 in the `filebeat-config.yml` by replacing the IP address with the IP address of your ELK machine.
-	- Save the file in  /etc/ansible/files/filebeat-config.yml.
+	- Save the file at `etc/ansible/files/filebeat-config.yml`.
-	- Creat a filebeat playbook and save at /etc/ansible/filebeat-playbookl.yml
+	- Creat a filebeat playbook and save at `etc/ansible/filebeat-playbookl.yml`
-	- Run the playbook by running the command: ansible-playbook /etc/ansible/filebeat_playbook.yml
+	- Run the playbook by executing the command:`ansible-playbook /etc/ansible/filebeat_playbook.yml`
-	- After the playbook completes, follow the steps below to confirm that the ELK stack is receiving logs from your DVWA machines
+	- After the playbook finish running, follow the steps below to confirm that the ELK stack is receiving logs from your DVWA machines
  		- Navigate back to the Filebeat installation page on the ELK server GUI.
 		- On the same page, scroll to Step 5: Module Status and click Check Data.
 		- Scroll to the bottom of the page and click Verify Incoming Data.
 	- You should begin seeing information such as the following: